beckn/developer-docs/content/Healthcare.md

 # Introduction

-This specification is an extenstion of the beckn Core specification for the Healthcare domain.
+This document is a set of Open API and schema specifications to create an interoperable health services network and activate various services such as Telemedicine, lab testing, consolations, etc. among the network players.

 # Contributors